Using the status bar

 2.2.
 Status message

 Beside the name of the item is a section for status messages.
-For example, if you make changes to your dashboard by moving components around, you'll see a Saved message appear in the status bar when Dundas BI performs the automatic save operation for you.
+For example, if you make any changes to the file you're working on, you'll see a Saved message appear in the status bar when Dundas BI performs the automatic save operation for you.

 2.3.
 Snap to grid